-With March up on us, everyone is celebrating the luck of the Irish, but here in Appalachia and North Carolina High Country, much of our agricultural, musical, craft, and storytelling heritage is influenced by Scots-Irish settlers.
-These settlers migratory history is based upon issues such as war, economic hardship, religious conflict, and the promise of a better life.
+With March upon us, everyone is celebrating the luck of the Irish, but here in Appalachia and the North Carolina High Country, much of our agricultural, musical, craft, and storytelling heritage is influenced by Scots-Irish settlers.
+These settlers’ migratory history is based upon issues such as war, economic hardship, religious conflict, and the promise of a better life.

-Later in the 19th century and by the Civil War, the migration of the Scotch-Irish to western North Carolina was completed.
-Tens of thousands of them had arrived, in a multi-generational movement of settlement and resettlement.
+The Scots-Irish migration to North America began at the end of the 17th century when word of the wonders of The New World reached Northern Ireland.
+100,000 Scots-Irish embarked on a journey to North America, arrived along the Atlantic Coast, and then made their way into the western Appalachian Mountain region of the Carolinas and Tennessee.
 They brought with them their religion, folk traditions, and cultural traits which contributed to the distinctive cultural mix that developed in Southern Appalachia.
 Today, the Scotch-Irish influence continues to impact the people of western North Carolina.

 In the North Carolina High Country, visitors can learn more about the heritage of the Scots-Irish and other immigrants.
 Horn in the West outdoor drama and Hickory Ridge Homestead are right here in Boone, North Carolina!